Prince's Brother Says His Hologram Will Not Be Used During the Super Bowl Halftime Performance

 Prince’s Super Bowl XLI halftime performance in 2007 is still considered one of the best halftime shows of all time, particularly after the singer performed during an actual downpour of rain while singing “Purple Rain.”

-While the icon’s image might not be making an appearance with Timberlake, the “Filthy” singer cited Prince as a big influence for his performance during a press conference on Thursday, according to Billboard.
+While the icon’s image might not be making an appearance with Timberlake, the “Filthy” singer cited Prince as a big influence for his performance during a press conference on Thursday.

 RELATED VIDEO: Justin Timberlake Will Headline the Super Bowl Halftime Show — Watch His Video Announcement